Thursday, November 9, 2023

 On the average, 20 to 40 people are infected with POW virus each year.

 The incidence of encephalitis among the infected group is not known.
-Fatality rate of those who develop neurological complication is 10%.
+Fatality rate of those who develop neurological complications is 10%.
 And 50% of those recovered show neurological impairment.
 Incubation period is 1 to 5 weeks.
-The bite of the tick is usually short and in 15 minutes viral entry to the body is complete.
+The bite of the tick is usually short and in 15 minutes, viral entry to the body is complete.

 Clinical features:

-The initial symptoms are similar to Flu.
+The initial symptoms are similar to those of the flu.
 The majority of the patients recover within 10 days.
-A handful of recovered patients develop the second phase of illness marked by severe headaches, high fever, meningeal irritation, various degree of confusion, coma, polio like illness.
+A handful of recovered patients develop the second phase of illness marked by severe headaches, high fever, meningeal irritation, various degrees of confusion, coma, polio like illness.
 Diagnosis and management are no different from other viral encephalitis mentioned before.
-Humans are the end host, and human blood does not carry an enough load of virus to infect a tick.
+Humans are the end host, and human blood does not carry enough load of virus to infect a tick.

 No comments: